1. General principles

 3.4.2 Access to raw data and the

-associated metadata obtained from an experiment is restricted to the experimental team for a period of three years
+associated metadata obtained from an experiment is restricted to the experimental team for an embargo period of three years

 after the end of the experiment.
 Thereafter, it will become available to the